Public-Source Fraud Intelligence — Local, State, Federal

 What an investigator-ready report looks like

-Below is a redacted preview of a real Investigation Memo.
-Sensitive fields are masked, but the structure, evidence chain, and depth are exactly what subscribers receive.
+A redacted preview of a real Investigation Memo.
+Sensitive fields masked; structure and depth are exactly what subscribers receive.

 Every dossier includes